HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 # OverTheWire Bandit Game Solutions (Levels 1-20)

 ## Introduction
-The **OverTheWire Bandit game** is a fun and challenging way to learn fundamental Linux commands and concepts through hands-on problem-solving.
+The **OverTheWire Bandit game** is a fun and challenging way to learn core Linux commands and concepts through hands-on problem-solving.
 It consists of a series of levels, where each level requires you to solve a challenge using different Linux tools and techniques.
 It's a great resource for beginners to get comfortable with the Linux environment in a safe and engaging way.

 I decided to go through this game to solidify my understanding of fundamental Linux commands, improve my troubleshooting skills, and learn how to approach problems systematically.
 It's been an excellent practical resource on my journey to mastering Linux!